-G. Wake Transit Vision Plan Update
+1) Wake County Transit Plan Update

-In August of 2019, CAMPO kicked off the development of the Wake Transit Vision Plan Update, which will be a tune-up to certain assumptions made in the original Wake County Transit Plan and an extension of the planning horizon for the Wake County Transit Plan from 2027 to 2030.
+In August of 2019, CAMPO kicked off the development of the Wake Transit Vision Plan Update, which is a tune-up to certain assumptions made in the original Wake County Transit Plan and an extension of the planning horizon for the Wake County Transit Plan from 2027 to 2030.
 To date, the focus of the plan update has been on reassessing cost and schedule feasibility assumptions for major capital projects, producing a countywide transit market reassessment, determining remaining financial capacity for additional transit investments through 2030, soliciting public and stakeholder input on investment priorities, and prioritization and reprogramming of investments.

 Due to the economic uncertainty surrounding the COVID-19 pandemic, our forecasting of revenues through 2030 has changed significantly.
-Financial scenarios that account for projected revenue reductions reveal that revenues collected during the three years added to the planning horizon will likely need to be used to rebalance expenditures previously programmed through 2027 under more optimistic revenue assumptions.
-The financial scenarios also reveal that some cuts to planned expenditures may be necessary.
+Financial scenarios that account for projected revenue reductions reveal that revenues collected during the three years added to the planning horizon will need to be used to rebalance expenditures previously programmed through 2027 under more optimistic revenue assumptions.
+The financial scenarios also revealed that some limited cuts to planned expenditures may be necessary.